jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 Hospitals don't have infinite room and people still need them for other reasons.
 If people with COVID are taking up all the ICU's, where do the other people go?
 That was the point of "flattening the curve" with lockdowns, to make sure the hospitals aren't overwhelmed and there aren't more deaths than there needs to be (not that there needs to be any).

 Now of course, lockdowns aren't that good a solution (especially without government assistance to help unemployment) and I've heard people say that our lockdowns in Australia (and other countries too I'm guessing) would cause more death because of the decrease in mental health.
 Well, what do you think happens to someone's mental health when one of their loved one dies?

+What about the mental health of all the doctors and nurses who will be (and already are to be honest) overworked, understaffed, and having to deal with whiny assholes who don't want to take a vaccine?

 And do you think that all the problems a lockdown causes (low economic activity, general unease, etc) would also not happen if we let a pandemic rip through the population?
 Because if you do, I have a bridge in Brooklyn to sell to you.